MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

  For more information, see [Create a Full Database Backup \(SQL Server\)](http://msdn.microsoft.com/en-us/library/ms187510.aspx).

-## Task 3 Uninstall all Extensions V1 in old database
+## Task 3 Uninstall all V1 extensions in old database
 Open the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)] that matches to old database, and run these commands:
-1. To get a list of the Extensions V1 that are installed, run this command:
+1. To get a list of the V1 extensions that are installed, run this command:

     ```
     Get-NAVAppInfo -ServerInstance <ServerInstanceName> -Tenant <TenantID> |ft